Kill Bill: Volume 2

-Kill Bill: Volume 2 is a 2004 American neo-Western martial arts film written and directed by Quentin Tarantino.
-It is the sequel to Kill Bill: Volume 1, and stars Uma Thurman as the Bride, who continues her campaign of revenge against the Deadly Viper Assassination Squad (Lucy Liu, Michael Madsen, Daryl Hannah, and Vivica A. Fox) and their leader Bill (David Carradine), who tried to kill her and her unborn child.
+Kill Bill: Volume 2 is a 2004 American martial arts action film written and directed by Quentin Tarantino.
+It stars Uma Thurman as the Bride, who continues her campaign of revenge against the Deadly Viper Assassination Squad (Daryl Hannah, Vivica A. Fox, Lucy Liu, and Michael Madsen) and their leader Bill (David Carradine), who tried to kill her and their unborn child.

+Tarantino conceived Kill Bill as an homage to low-budget cinema, including exploitation films, martial arts films, samurai cinema, blaxploitation and spaghetti westerns.
 Volume 2 is the second of two Kill Bill films produced simultaneously; the first, Volume 1, was released six months earlier.
-They were originally set for a single release, but the film, with a runtime of over four hours, was divided in two.
-Tarantino conceived Kill Bill as an homage to grindhouse cinema including martial arts films, samurai cinema, blaxploitation, and spaghetti westerns.
-Like its predecessor, Volume 2 received positive reviews.
-It grossed $152.2 million worldwide on a production budget of $30 million.
+The films were set for a single release, but the film, with a runtime of over four hours, was divided in two.

+Volume 2 received positive reviews and grossed $152.2 million worldwide on a production budget of $30 million.
+Tarantino had planned to make further Kill Bill films in the following years, but abandoned those plans by 2023.
+Like its predecessor, Volume 2 is listed as one of the greatest martial arts films of all time and one of the best kung fu sequels of all time.
+A single film combining both parts, Kill Bill: The Whole Bloody Affair, is scheduled for release on December 5, 2025.

 Plot

 The pregnant Bride and her groom rehearse their wedding.
-Bill − the Bride's former lover, the father of her child, and the leader of the Deadly Viper Assassination Squad − arrives unexpectedly and orders the Deadly Vipers to kill everyone at the wedding rehearsal.
+Bill − the Bride's former lover, and the leader of the Deadly Viper Assassination Squad − arrives unexpectedly and orders the Deadly Vipers to kill everyone at the wedding rehearsal.
 Bill shoots the Bride in the head, but she survives and swears revenge.

-Four years later, the Bride, having already assassinated Deadly Vipers O-Ren Ishii and Vernita Green, goes to the trailer of Bill's brother and Deadly Viper Budd, planning to ambush him.
+Four years later, the Bride, having already assassinated Deadly Vipers O-Ren Ishii and Vernita Green, goes to the trailer of Bill's brother Budd, another Deadly Viper, planning to ambush him.
 Having been warned by Bill beforehand, he incapacitates her with a non-lethal shotgun blast of rock salt and sedates her.
-He calls Elle Driver, another former Deadly Viper, and arranges to sell her the Bride's unique sword for $1 million.
+He calls Elle Driver, another former Deadly Viper, and arranges to sell her the Bride's sword for $1 million.
 He seals the Bride inside a coffin and buries her alive.

-Years earlier, Bill tells the young Bride of the legendary martial arts master Pai Mei and his Five Point Palm Exploding Heart Technique, a death blow that Pai refuses to teach his students; properly used, the attack is reputed to leave an opponent able to take only five steps before dying.
+In a flashback to years earlier, Bill tells the young Bride of the legendary martial arts master Pai Mei and his Five Point Palm Exploding Heart Technique, a death blow that Pai refuses to teach his students; properly used, the attack is reputed to leave an opponent able to take only five steps before dying.
 Bill takes the Bride to Pai's temple for training.
 Pai ridicules and torments her during training, but she eventually gains his respect.
 In the present, the Bride uses Pai's techniques to escape from the coffin and claw her way to the surface.